A couple during a wedding ceremony on a beach at sunset, with a photographer taking their picture and a man holding a camera.

 Blog #2: Development

 It’s not a job for anyone with a camera.
-That only came to me after my first 18 hour wedding.
+That only came to me after my first full-day wedding.
 Leading up to it, I felt like I was in way over my head.
 But I had the necessary experience, I had been consistent, and up to that moment I took every opportunity to grow.
-I impressed myself with how I was able to solve issues on the go, and finally recognized why I was chosen to capture the wedding over the uncle with a camera.
+I impressed myself with how I was able to solve issues on the go, and finally recognized why I was chosen to capture the wedding over the “uncle with a camera”.
 Someone had trusted me to capture their once-in-a-lifetime experience because of my style, my ability and my unique approach.
 I drove home from that wedding feeling nothing but proud of what I had accomplished.

 A switch was flipped that day, and the self doubt started turning into self confidence.
 It affected my work, what I thought about it, how I talked about it, and how I presented it.
 I was no longer producing good work because I was constantly worried about my failures from previous shoots.
 I produced work I was proud of because every time I had a shoot, I was inspired to make something even better.